 In many ways, the science was irrelevant to the outcome.
 However, it is worth remembering that even the IPCC could not hide the immense uncertainties concerning such an elementary process as the greenhouse effect.
 Continue reading Lindzen’s Reflections on Kyoto, 1997

-Many good papers, written by real scientists on the subject of global warming prior to Al Gore’s vice presidency, are scanned as images and are not indexed by Web search engines.
+Many good papers written by real scientists on global warming prior to Al Gore’s vice presidency are scanned as images and are not indexed by Web search engines.
 These three articles by Richard Lindzen belong to this set.
-Continue reading Richard Lindzen, 1989 – 1992 articles
+Continue reading Richard Lindzen, 1989 – 1992 Articles

 Statement to the U.S. Senate Environment and Public Works Committee by William Happer, Cyrus Fogg Brackett Professor of Physics Princeton University, made on February 25, 2009.
 Excerpts:

 Sometimes the obsession for control of the climate got a bit out of hand, as in the Aztec state, where the local scientific/religious establishment of the year 1500 had long since announced that the debate was over and that at least 20,000 human sacrifices a year were needed to keep the sun moving, the rain falling, and to stop climate change.